Land council: Background and description

 The Aboriginal Land Rights Act 1976, a piece of federal government legislation, was the first law by any Australian government that legally recognised the Aboriginal system of land ownership, legislating the concept of inalienable freehold title, and thus the first of all Aboriginal land rights legislation in Australia.
 Title to the freehold land thus granted is held by Aboriginal land trusts, also created by the Act.
 While it applied only to the Northern Territory, this law provided the basis on which Aboriginal peoples could claim land rights based on traditional occupation, and it set a precedent which was followed by the other states.

-The Lands Right Act also created Aboriginal land trusts (ALTs), which hold the freehold title to the land granted under the Act.
+The Land Rights Act also created Aboriginal land trusts (ALTs), which hold the freehold title to the land granted under the Act.
 Land councils must ensure that they act on the advice and with the consent of the traditional owners; control over Aboriginal-owned land thus lies with the traditional owners, represented by the land councils.

 The various state laws "effectively confer collective title to or for the benefit of traditional owners", with rights that frequently enable the pursuit of economic development opportunities for the traditional owners.
 Land councils are not the same as Registered Native Title Body Corporates (RNTBCs), which are funded by the federal government.
 Native title in Australia includes rights and interests that relate to land and waters held by Indigenous people under traditional laws and customs, recognised by the common law in accordance with the Native Title Act 1993 (Cth).
 These bodies (also known as Prescribed Bodies Corporate or PBCs), hold, manage and protect native title on behalf of traditional owners, but do not own land.

 The states' land councils (or equivalents) also have responsibilities under the [federal] Native Title Act.
 Land councils are not funded by state or federal taxes, but finance themselves.